 IT Jobs in Australia

-It has long been recognised that Australia is one of the world’s most desirable places to live and work.
+It has long been recognised that Australia is one of the world’s most desirable places to live and work and has seen a growth IT job opportunities in recent years.
 Despite being as large as the USA it only has a population of around twenty million, which is comparable to that of the Netherlands.

-Australia is not only a great place to work; it is also a great to place to live.
-Australia enjoys a stable economy, low levels of unemployment, top class education facilities and a world-class healthcare system.
+Australia enjoys a stable economy, low levels of unemployment, top class education facilities, a diverse range of jobs and a world-class healthcare system.
 In addition to this, those that live and work in Australia also benefit from a great lifestyle, with thriving beaches, diversity in foods and wines, stunning scenery and a relaxed attitude to life.

 Taking all of this into account, it is not surprising why so many IT professionals want to secure an IT job in Australia.